adamghill/coltrane/README.md

 ## What's with the name?

-`coltrane` is built on top of the Django web framework, which is named after the Jazz musician Django Reinhardt. `coltrane` is named after another Jazz musician, John Coltrane.
+`coltrane` is built on top of the Django web framework, which is named after [Django Reinhardt](https://en.wikipedia.org/wiki/Django_Reinhardt).
+Following in that tradition, I named this static site framework after [John Coltrane](https://en.wikipedia.org/wiki/John_Coltrane), another Jazz musician.

 ## Thanks